 Office 365 Groups Audit

 The newest SysKit Security Manager set of features is contextual Office 365 auditing.
 This means that you can generate the reports only for the type of activities you are interested in.
-For example, if you’re interested in Office 365 Groups activities, you can navigate to the good old Office 365 Groups explorer, hit the audit button and see the activities related to Groups exclusively.
+For example, if you want to check Office 365 Groups activities, you can navigate to the good old Office 365 Groups explorer, hit the audit button and see the activities related to Groups exclusively.

-Let’s not forget to mention that the scope and type of activities you get are correlated with the depth of information you are looking for.
+Let’s not forget to mention that the scope and type of activities you get are in a correlation with the depth of information you are looking for.
 For example, if you’re looking to find all groups created in the last year, you can choose the All Groups audit tab.
-On the other hand, if you’re interested in who deleted a paycheck table from the group Finance, you can select only the group Finance and explore that audit report.
+On the other hand, if you’re interested in who deleted a paycheck table from the group Finance, you can choose to see audit logs only for that site

 Hopefully, we showed you how SysKit Security Manager can help you with Office 365 Groups management, audit, and governance.
 But don’t take our word for it – try it for yourself!
 With a 30-day free trial, you will have more than enough time to try all the features and see why SysKit Security Manager might just be the right tool for you.